EU seeks foreign market access to boost ailing airlines

 It will also seek a market liberalisation deal with the United States under an existing transatlantic air transport agreement.

-The Commission said the total economic benefit of concluding the deals was estimated at 12 billion euros per year.
+The Commission said the total economic benefit of concluding the deals was estimated at 12 billion euros ($15 billion) per year.

 European airport association ACI Europe said in a statement that EU-led negotiations were the only effective way to improve access to overseas markets.